-The following article was written by one of our consultants at Ode à la Rose, a Manhattan flower delivery service and a one of a kind NYC Florist.
+The following article was written by one of our consultants at Ode à la Rose, a nationwide flower delivery service and a one of a kind online Florist.

 Flower Library: The Rose